The National Archives now open, offering greater access to our collections

 Why do I have to book in advance?

 Although we are expanding our services, we are still only able to welcome a very limited number of researchers.
 This is why we have introduced a booking system to help us manage numbers – we will also be asking visitors to book a maximum of one visit per week initially to help us administer demand fairly.
 A small number of two-day visits will be available for bulk order bookings.

-Visits must be booked at least a week in advance, and will be made available two weeks before the date of the visit, on a rolling weekly basis every Monday morning.
+Visits must be booked at least a week in advance, and will be made available two weeks before the date of the visit, on a rolling weekly basis every Monday morning from 10:00.
 Each booking is for one person only on a first come, first served basis – you will not be able to bring anyone with you unless they book a visit themselves.
 Please be considerate of others when you book – we may cancel your booking if you try to book more than one visit per week, unless you have booked a two-day bulk order visit.

 Booking in advance will also help ensure that we have sufficient time to quarantine documents before and after they have been handled by others.
 You will be able to order up to nine documents when you book your visit, and will be able to suggest a smaller list of alternative documents if any of your first choice are unavailable, for example if they are being used by another visitor or if they are in quarantine if another visitor has seen them within the previous 72 hours.
 We will let you know before you arrive whether any of the documents that you have ordered are likely to be unavailable for this reason.

 A small number of consecutive two-day appointments in both reading rooms are now available for visitors wishing to research bulk document orders (between 20 and 40).
 Appointments are available for Tuesday/Wednesday and Thursday/Friday only.
 We are able to offer a small number of camera stands for use in the reading rooms – these must also be booked in advance.